 Exo Terra Monsoon Solo High-Pressure Misting System

 When you first look at the humidifier, it seems complicated.
 It has two separate dials, each of which has lots of small lights to indicate its level.
 There are also lights to indicate whether it’s on or off, and whether the cycle is currently running.
-But once you’re used to it, it makes sense.
+But once you’re used to it, it makes perfect sense.

-If you’re bothered about appearance, it isn’t exactly exciting.
 The motor casing on top of the tank is plain black.
 The water tank is a brown-gray color.
 You could decorate it in any way you like.

-|Can be set and left, so no effort required once it’s set up correctly||It doesn’t sit inside the enclosure itself.
-As such, if the hose is faulty, then the whole system won’t work.|
+|It can be set and left, so no effort is required once it’s set up correctly||It doesn’t sit inside the enclosure.
+If the hose is faulty, then the whole system won’t work|

-|Releases very fine mist||The motor inside can die, so keep an eye on it to ensure it works.|
+|Releases a very fine mist||The motor inside can die, so keep an eye on it to ensure it works|

-|The programmable controls are more detailed than those of other foggers, which are basic dials.|
+|The programmable controls are more detailed than those of other foggers, which are basic dials|

-|A leak won’t necessarily damage the motor, because the motor is above the tank, which is sensible.|
+|A leak won’t necessarily damage the motor because the motor is above the tank|

 Evergreen Pet Supplies Reptile Humidifier/Fogger Large Tank

-Like the Exo Terra humidifier, Evergreen’s model sits outside the tank and feeds the fog inside through a hose.
+The on Amazon.com sites sits outside the tank and feeds the fog inside through a hose.
 It consists of a motor with a dial, a large tank full of water, and a hose with suction cups.

 In terms of appearance, the Exo Terra is more of a cube.
 The Evergreen humidifier is more rounded, which you might prefer.

-|Can be set and left, so no effort required once it’s set up correctly||It doesn’t sit inside the enclosure itself.
-If the hose is faulty, then the whole system won’t work.|
+|It can be set and left, so no effort required once it’s set up correctly||It doesn’t sit inside the enclosure itself.
+If the hose is faulty, then the whole system won’t work|

-|Releases very fine mist||It doesn’t have as good reviews as the Exo Terra model, so may not be as reliable.|
+|Releases a very fine mist||It doesn’t have as good reviews as the Exo Terra model, so it may not be as reliable|

-|Simple controls, perfect if you don’t like complicated machines.||The water tank sits above the motor.
-In the event of a leak, the water would leak downwards and damage it.|
+|Simple controls, which are ideal if you don’t like complicated machines||The water tank sits above the motor.
+In the event of a leak, the water would leak downwards and damage it|

 Conceptual Creations Mist’r Lizard Junior

-Conceptual Creations isn’t specifically manufactured for snakes, but it works well.
+, and available on Amazon, isn’t specifically manufactured for snakes, but it works well.

 This is precisely what you need to raise humidity quickly.
 Big water droplets take time to evaporate and release moisture into the air.
 These droplets are so fine that it takes no time at all.